absolud/pspy/README.md

 Photoshop scripting with python has a small community on discord https://discord.gg/VXFFy8FWVA

 By combining Python 3 and Photoshop we can interact with documents, layers, footage, images and text but we can also tap into hidden functionalities using action descriptors.
-Most of us have struggles with this topic.
+Most of us struggle with this topic.
 'LG Photoshop ScriptListenerJS to Pyhton' converts Javascript action records into python functions.

 ## Photoshop action descriptors in python